Dr Anna Nickerson

 - Katherine Jex-Blake Research Fellow in English and College Lecturer at Girton College

 Dr Anna J Nickerson is a literature scholar focusing on poetics and epistemology – the study of knowledge.

-I was born in the D. R. Congo and grew up in London.
-I studied for my BA at Selwyn College, Cambridge and then – after a short stint working in the charity sector – studied for my MPhil and PhD at Girton College, Cambridge.
+Dr Anna Nickerson is Katherine Jex-Blake Research Fellow and College Lecturer in English at Girton.
+She was born in the D. R. Congo and educated at various state schools in London.
+IShe studied for my BA at Selwyn and – after a short stint working in the charity sector – returned for an MPhil and PhD at Girton.

 Anna teaches for Part I, Papers 6 (1660-1870), 7A (1830-1945), and 7B (1870-present), and Part II, Papers 10 (Special Period, 1847-1872) and 17 (Lyric).
 She also supervises Practical Criticism and Critical Practice across all three years and supervise dissertations on nineteenth and twentieth-century literature.

 She is an Associate Fellow of the Higher Education Academy.

 Dr Anna Nickerson works at the intersection of poetry and philosophy.
 Her work takes its cue from Coleridge’s insight that poetry has ‘a logic of its own’ that throws it into competition with philosophy as a means of coming to know the world.
 She is especially interested in the ways in which poetry might enable us to apprehend those things that lie beyond the usual sphere of knowledge and experience.
 As such, her work often has a theological as well as a philosophical edge.
 Put simply, her work tries to answer the question, ‘What do we know when we read poetry?’